-What if I told you that it is possible to accomplish more while being happier in the process?
-It really is simple: focus on what is important.
-Here are 3 tips to help you simplify your your daily tasks to free up time to focus on what is important.
+What if you knew that it is possible to accomplish more while being happier in the process?
+It really is simple: focus on what is IMPORTANT.
+Here are 3 tips to help you simplify your life and daily tasks to free up time to focus on what is important.

 1. Simplify Your Decisions

 Through defining your priorities you will make the decision making process easier.

 Does the decision you’re about to make conflict with anything you stand for?

 If it will further your priorities it is a wise decision.

 If it compromises your priorities, then it is a definite NO.

 For example, if my college buddies invite me over to their house to watch a movie, I have to consider all the priorities above that invitation.

 How would a decision to go out with my buddies impact my spiritual life, my marriage, my children, my finances, etc?